aksommerville/egg-202405/README.md

 - [ ] egg_audio_get_playhead(native): Estimate driver's buffer position.
 - [ ] x11 app icon broken, after i changed from GIF to ICO
 - - [ ] Our ico and bmp decoder are all kinds of wrong.
+- [ ] Web: Detect low frame rate and pause.
+Or at least kill the audio. (eg when browser window goes into background)